thudfactor/thudfactor/src/posts/2023/12/prefers-reduced-motion/index.md

 There are lots of theories about why Medusa turned people to stone.
 One says she was just that ugly.
 Another says that she’s was magical, evil being.
 And a third claims Medusa was a case of victim-blaming by Minerva.
 I have my own theory, which is that Medusa just wanted people to settle down and be quiet.

-{% articleFig "display-settings.png" "Display settings on MacOS, with Reduce Motion, Dim Flashing Lights turned on, and Auto-play Animated Images turned off." %}
+{% articleFig "display-settings.png" "Display settings on MacOS, with Reduce Motion, Dim Flashing Lights turned on, and Auto-play Animated Images turned off." "right" %}
+The MacOS display settings, which shows many different accessibility options.
 {% endarticleFig %}

 I can sympathize.
 I am one of many, many people prone to [sensory overload](https://health.clevelandclinic.org/sensory-overload), triggered by both motion and sound.
 Unlike folks with vestibular disorders, I don’t react to motion and sound by becoming dizzy, nauseous, or getting a headache.
 I instead get tense, anxious, irritable, and withdrawn.
 That’s why I’ve turned on “reduce motion” for every device that supports it.
 It’s also the primary reason I run my browser with ad blockers on — one flashing or auto-playing advertisement on the screen can make the entire page unusable for me.